tomaszkacprzak/tomaszkacprzak.github.io/index.md

 # **Tomasz Kacprzak's homepage**

-<div style="text-align: right"> your-text-here
-I am a senior scientist at [ETH Zurich](https://www.cosmology.ethz.ch) and a Senior Data Scientist at the [Swiss Data Science Center](https://www.datascience.ch) at the Paul Scherrer Institute ([PSI](https://www.psi.ch)).
+<div style="text-align: right"> I am a senior scientist at [ETH Zurich](https://www.cosmology.ethz.ch) and a Senior Data Scientist at the [Swiss Data Science Center](https://www.datascience.ch) at the Paul Scherrer Institute ([PSI](https://www.psi.ch)).
 I obtained my PhD in Physics and Astronomy from the Univeristy College London, as well as a MSc in Machine Learning previously from the same university.
 </div>

 My focus is testing cosmological models using novel statistical and artificial intelligence techniques and applications of machine learning in applied physics and climate modelling.